My name is Cooper Henry.

 Wood jewelry box with three open drawers displaying colorful jewelry and a kumiko lid on top.

-While this business started in that garage, my journey as a craftsman did not.
-That journey started in the fall of 2014 when I walked into my high school in Central California for the first time.
+While this business started in my garage, my journey as a craftsman did not.
+That journey started in the fall of 2014 when I started high school wood shop.
 That room quickly became my favorite place on campus.
 There were so many days my main motivation to go to school at all was that woodshop class.
 By my senior year, I was ditching other classes to spend more time in the shop.
 Shoutout to Mr. Eastman for writing me excuse notes for my other classes and for helping me learn not only how to use the tools safely but also how to design and construct anything I could imagine.

 A young man with short blond hair and a blue shirt crouches with his knee up, holding a yellow mikasa waterpolo ball in front of a blue background with a large white letter R.